xuetao666/625_Group5/README.md

 * Select datasets have information in more or equals to 10 year period.
 * Use easy-to-obtain dataset: Demographic, Questionnaires and easy examination like Weight, Height, Oral, Vision and Audiometry.
 * Variables in the Diabetes questionnaire was dropped, only keep DIQ010 as outcome.
-* survy weights related variables were excluded.
+* survey weights related variables were excluded.
 * Variables with missingness more than 20% each year period was dropped.
 * Remove all levels(factor) == 1 variable/constant variable for each year period
-* After selection by year, we first select that variables that have more than 30% of overlap between years, then exclude the variables that have overall missingness more than 10,000.
+* After selection by year, we first select that variables that have a higher than 50% coverage rate, then exclude the variables that have overall missingness more than 10,000.
 * Complete cases was kept in the final model.

 ## 2.3 Analysis Approach